limengran98/TDG-Mamba/README.md

 ### Data Preparation

-For dataset-related instructions, please refer to the specific datafolder in this repository.
+This repository includes several datasets for training and evaluation.
+Specifically, the **Facebook dataset** is provided for use with the TDG-Mamba model.
+For detailed instructions on how to access and use the datasets, please refer to the [data folder in the GraphERT repository](https://github.com/moranbel/GraphERT/tree/main/data), which includes additional datasets and documentation.

 ### Quick Start